S3RGI09/S3RGI09/README.md

 # S3RGI09
-👋 Hi, i’m **S3RGI09**, a cybersecurity enthusiast with a passion for programming.
+👋 Hi, i’m **Sergio**, a cybersecurity enthusiast with a passion for programming.

 ❤️ I love **programming** and **cybersecurity**, everything I know I **learned on my own**, and it is something I am proud of, as I have developed a great **ability** to learn new things every day.